 If you are interested in being supervised by Lotte Hoek , please see the links below for more information:

-I am a media anthropologist whose ethnographic research explores the social, political and technological lives of the cinema in South Asia.
+I am a media anthropologist whose ethnographic research explores the social, political and technological lives of the moving image in South Asia.
 I am particular interested in the encounter between empirical audiences and the aesthetic and technological aspects of film as well as the place of the moving image in political mobilisation and contestation.
-My research asks about the technological contours and political efficacy of transgressive media images in South Asia and I combine ethnographic methods with archival work.
+My research asks about the technological contours and political efficacy of transgressive media images in South Asia and I combine ethnographic methods with archival work to explore this question.

-My monograph Cut-Pieces: Celluloid Obscenity and Popular Cinema in Bangladesh (Columbia University Press, 2014) is an ethnographic exploration of the practice of making and screening illegal sexually explicit celluloid (http://cup.columbia.edu/book/978-0-231-16288-3/).
+My monograph Cut-Pieces: Celluloid Obscenity and Popular Cinema in Bangladesh (Columbia University Press, 2014) is an ethnographic exploration of the practice of making and screening illegal sexually explicit celluloid.
 The book was awarded the 2016 Bernard S. Cohn Book Prize.

 In 2013 I received an ESRC Future Research Leaders grant for the project 'The Ends of Modernism: Understanding the Political Uses of Modernist Art among Muslim Intellectuals in Bangladesh since 1952'.
 Based on this research I edited the volume Forms of the Left in Postcolonial South Asia with Dr. Sanjukta Sunderason (Bloomsbury, 2021).
-I am currently writing a monograph based on this research that explores the nature of film appreciation as a social practice and asks how the art film has been a site for political contestation within Bangladesh.
+I am currently writing a monograph based on this research material that explores the nature of film appreciation as a social practice and asks how the art film has been a site for political contestation within Bangladesh.